-- I. It is the policy of Carolina Complete Health[®] that procedures to treat fecal incontinence are medically necessary when meeting the following: - A. Severe, chronic fecal incontinence has not responded adequately to conservative treatments (e.g. pharmacotherapy, dietary management, strengthening exercises); - B. Age \geq 4 years and the member has previously achieved bowel control; - C. Requested procedure meets one of the following: - 1.
-Sphincter repair (sphincteroplasty) when there is a defined defect of the external anal sphincter; - 2.
+- I. It is the policy of Carolina Complete Health[®] that procedures to treat fecal incontinence are medically necessary when meeting the following: - A. Severe, chronic fecal incontinence has not responded adequately to conservative treatments (e.g., pharmacotherapy, dietary management, strengthening exercises) in a member/enrollee that has previously achieved bowel control - B. Requested procedure meets one of the following: - 1.
+Sacral nerve stimulation (sacral neuromodulation) for a weak but structurally intact anal sphincter when all of the following criteria are met; - a.
+A test of percutaneous stimulation was effective, defined as at least 50% sustained (more than one week) improvement in symptoms; - b.
+Condition is not related to anorectal malformation (e.g., congenital anorectal malformation, defects of the external anal sphincter over 60 degrees, visible sequelae of pelvic radiation, active anal abscesses and fistulae) and/or chronic inflammatory bowel disease; - c.
+Incontinence is not related to another neurologic condition such as peripheral neuropathy or complete spinal cord injury. - e.d.
+Member/enrollee demonstrates the ability to operate the device or has a supportive caregiver who could otherwise provide assistance; - d.e.
+Has none of the following contraindications: - i.
+Mechanical outlet obstruction; - ii.
+Diathermy use (shortwave, microwave, ultrasound); - iii.
+Inadequate response to test stimulation or inability to operate the device; - 2.
+Sphincter repair (sphincteroplasty) when there is a defined defect of the external anal sphincter from a postpartum or traumatic injury; - 3.2.
 Artificial bowel sphincter (Acticon Neosphincter) when all of the following criteria is met: - a.
 Age ≥ 18 years; - b.
 Failure of, or not a candidate for, medical or surgical interventions; - c.
 Incontinence is not complicated by an irreversibly obstructed proximal segment of bowel; - d.
-Absence of any physical or mental illness that would increase surgical risk; - 3.
-Colostomy, as last resort, when all other treatments have failed or are contraindicated. - II.
-It is the policy of Carolina Complete Health that all the following procedures have not been proven effective for the treatment of fecal incontinence, although they continue to be evaluated in clinical studies: - A. Transanal radiofrequency therapy (Secca procedure); - B. Injectable bulking agents [e.g., dextranomer/hyaluronic acid (Solesta)]; - C. Anal electrical stimulation; - D. Posterior tibial nerve stimulation; - E. Vaginal bowel control (e.g, Eclipse system)
+Absence of any physical or mental illness that would increase surgical risk - 4.3.Colostomy, as last resort, when all other treatments have failed or are contraindicated.

+- II.
+It is the policy of Carolina Complete Health that all the following procedures have not been proven effective for the treatment of fecal incontinence, although they continue to be evaluated in clinical studies: - A. Transanal radiofrequency therapy (Secca procedure); - B. Injectable bulking agents [e.g., dextranomer/hyaluronic acid (Solesta)]; - C. Anal electrical stimulation; - D. Posterior tibial nerve stimulation; - E. Vaginal bowel control (e.g, Eclipse system) - F. Sacral nerve stimulation for the treatment of chronic constipation or chronic pelvic pain. - G. Sphincteroplasty in the absence of postpartum or traumatic injury setting.